-Credits: 3 A study based on drawing the human form from direct observation as it exists as an entity independent of spatial environment.
+A study based on drawing the human form from direct observation as it exists as an entity independent of spatial environment.
 Requirements: None.
 Prerequisites: ARS 0100 Offered: As needed.

-CERAMICS I Credits: 3 An introduction to the basic techniques needed to use clay as a medium of creative expression.
+ARS 0215 - CERAMICS I Credits: 3

+An introduction to the basic techniques needed to use clay as a medium of creative expression.
 Students will explore form and content while developing skills through class assignments and individual projects.

+ARS 0230 - PAPERMAKING I Credits: 3

+The basic techniques and materials of making two and three-dimensional papermaking will be introduced as a vehicle for formal and conceptual explorations.
 Requirements: None.
-Prerequisites: None.
-Offered: Upon rotation.

-ARS 0230 PAPERMAKING I

-Credits: 3 The basic techniques and materials of making two and three-dimensional papermaking will be introduced as a vehicle for formal and conceptual explorations.
-Requirements: None.
 Prerequisites: ARS 0101 Offered: Upon rotation.

-INTRODUCTION TO ART THERAPY Credits: 3
+ARS 0235 - INTRODUCTION TO ART THERAPY Credits: 3

 This course is intended as an introduction to the field of art therapy.
 Ongoing clinical presentations, in class activities, and keeping of an art journal will assist students in obtaining an enhanced awareness of the therapeutic potentials of a variety of art media, techniques and tasks.
 Studio projects, class discussions, and readings will focus on the use of studio art methods, materials, and practices relevant to the profession of art.
+Requirements: None.